mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

 .. autofunction:: pwv_kpno.pwv_atm.modeled_pwv

-To retrieve the entire PWV model from 2010 onward:
+To retrieve the entire PWV model for all available dates:

 .. code-block:: python